AXRoux/FOR578-Study-Guide/how_to_learn.md

     Study the role of continuous learning and improvement in enhancing the organization's ability to detect and respond to future threats

 # FOR578.3: Collection Sources

+    Case Study: HEXANE

+    Research the HEXANE cyber-espionage campaign, its targets, methods, and impact Analyze the incident response and mitigation efforts of affected organizations Identify lessons learned and best practices for future cyber threat intelligence

+    Collection Source: Malware

+    Understand the importance of malware as a collection source for cyber threat intelligence Learn how malware analysis contributes to the identification, assessment, and understanding of cyber threats

+    Data from Malware Analysis

+    Study the types of data and insights that can be obtained through malware analysis, such as TTPs, infrastructure, and objectives
+    Understand the role of malware analysis in providing valuable information for threat intelligence and incident response efforts

+    Key Data Types to Analyze and Pivot On

+    Learn the key data types to focus on when analyzing malware, such as indicators of compromise (IOCs), command and control (C2) infrastructure, and adversary tactics
+    Understand how to pivot on these data types to expand the scope of threat analysis and uncover related threat activities

+    VirusTotal and Malware Parsers

+    Study the role of tools and platforms like VirusTotal and malware parsers in supporting malware analysis efforts Learn how to use these tools to analyze and interpret malware data for threat intelligence purposes

+    Identifying Intrusion Patterns and Key Indicators

+    Understand the importance of identifying intrusion patterns and key indicators when analyzing malware Learn the techniques and approaches for uncovering patterns, trends, and relationships in malware data Study the role of pattern recognition and data correlation in detecting and understanding cyber threats